-- What do I hope to gain by seeking second or third opinions?
+- What do we hope to gain by seeking second or third opinions?

-- What do I want to know?
+- What do we want to know?

-- What do I need to know?
+- What do we need to know?

-- What are the questions I want to ask? - How will I react if I just keep hearing the same thing? - What are the pitfalls of a second opinion?
+- What are the questions we want to ask?

+- How will we react if we just keep hearing the same thing?

+- What are the pitfalls of a second opinion?

 The benefits?